Summer Success Starts Early

 Internships and Paid Work

 An internship or a job – especially one in line with your academic interests – will provide a brilliant opportunity for you to put to use what you’ve learned at school while gaining significant work experience, and colleges will notice that.
-Also, internships and jobs will often require preparing a resume and interviewing – skills that also pay off when applying to college.
+Also, internships and jobs will often require preparing a resume and interviewing – skills that also pay off when applying and other college prep activities.

 Finding these opportunities can be a bit more difficult than making a simple Google search.
 Typically, it’s best to take advantage of your network (i.e., friends, teachers, parents, guidance counselors) to connect you with options that align with your interests.
 Any job is better than no job even if you’re just looking for extra spending money.
 So if you see a job you like, you should go for it!
 But the more relevant your experience is to what you may want to pursue in college, the more benefit you will gain from knowing whether that field is the right fit for you (and the more cohesive your college application package will be when you submit it).